rlagusrud61/moodify-design/docs/templates/Final Project Plan.md

 Aspects of the Application:
 1. Front-end
     * HTML
-        i.
-We implemented the front-end with a combination of regular HTML + CSS, and also used some of the W3Schools library to use some of the features (such as buttons).
+        - We implemented the front-end with a combination of regular HTML + CSS, and also used some of the W3Schools library to use some of the features (such as buttons).
     * JS
-        i.
-There are two javascript files in the web interface: index.js and ble.js. index.js is responsible for handling some of the basic front-end interactions such as click events of radio buttons.
+        - There are two javascript files in the web interface: index.js and ble.js. index.js is responsible for handling some of the basic front-end interactions such as click events of radio buttons.
 Also, it is responsible for generating data objects (e.g. RGB hexStrings) for the Pi.
 The ble.js mainly handles the connection and the disconnection of the Pi to the web interface, and handles the data received by the web interface from the Pi.
 2. Bluetooth Link
     * Web-Bluetooth-API
-        i.
-This is an experimental technology hence requires the experimental flag in chrome and other web-browsers to be set to enable. ii.
-The documentation of this is used and can be found on their github page.
+        - This is an experimental technology hence requires the experimental flag in chrome and other web-browsers to be set to enable.
+        - The documentation of this is used and can be found on their github page.
 For our purposes, we need only the data flow.
             1. First we have the device, the Raspberry Pi.
 The device is hosting the BLE-GATT-Server with many services.
             2. We get the service we need, in our case it is just the one, the MoodifyService.
             3. That Service has many characteristics: